Juan Luis Cipriani Thorne: Human rights record

-"Every day people disappeared in Ayacucho in those years, it was a very serious problem, as well as torture and murder, but Mgr.
-Cipriani never questioned the human rights violations committed by the forces of order, on the contrary, held constant and "It can not be said that Peru is a place where human rights are not respected".
-However, he acknowledged "the existence of two or three isolated situations of which derision is being made".
-For this reason he constantly criticized the reports of international organizations as an intrusion into the country.
-At the door of the archbishopric, a blackboard said: 'No claims on Human Rights are accepted'".

 Regarding the Peruvian Coordinator of Human Rights, an umbrella organizations of secular and church groups devoted to protecting human rights in Peru, Cipriani said:

-"In a violent context like that of Ayacucho, the deaths, disappearances and abuses are part of the war.
-Defenders of Human Rights will call it a dirty war.
-I believe that the Armed Forces had to use these mechanisms to know how and where these issues occurred.
-And when these means were used, of course there were dead from one side and the other....
-I have come to the forefront of the poor and of those who have massacred this city.
-And during that bustle I have not seen those of the Coordinator of Human Rights, that ridiculousness".

 In March 1991, Ciprani said that "As long as we do not state clearly that human rights are not absolute untouchable values, but are permanently subject to the limits set by human duties, it is impossible to deal effectively with the evils we suffer, especially immorality In public functions and terrorism.
 Let's put it briefly: Most institutions called "human rights defense" are the backbones of political movements, almost always of the Marxist and Maoist type".
 In 1995 he explained why he endorsed an amnesty for state military officials accused of war crimes: "It is a political decision, to achieve internal peace, because it is necessary to forgive to achieve reconciliation.